-• Parents experience challenges securing child care that best fits their needs Parents described barriers to child care access that remain even with subsidy support, including: lack of care available during extended or nontraditional work hours; long commutes to child care providers; and long wait lists at their preferred providers.
+Parents experienced challenges securing child care that best fits their needs

+Parents described barriers to child care access that remained even with subsidy support, including: lack of care available during summers, holidays, or non-traditional work hours; lack of child care providers and options in communities; and long wait lists at child care operations.
+As a result of limited access, families waited for long periods of time to receive care and chose care settings that did not fully meet their needs.